cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 This document registers a new COSE Header Parameter `receipts` (TBD_0 (requested assignment 394)) to enable this Receipts to be conveyed in the protected and unprotected headers of COSE Objects.

-When the receipts header parameter is present, the associated verifiable data structure and verifiable data structure proofs MUST match entries present in the registries established in this specification.
+When the receipts header parameter is present, the verifier MUST confirm that the associated verifiable data structure and verifiable data structure proofs match entries present in the registries established in this specification.

 Receipts MUST be tagged as COSE_Sign1.